 Considering it's just a lump of iron with a handle, the best kettlebell is probably one of the most versatile home gym equipment you can find.
-It can be utilised for a variety of purposes: you can get fit, burn fat and build functional muscle with it, but most importantly, it can be also be used for this kettlebell workout for building strength.
+It can be utilised for a variety of purposes: you can get fit for 2021, burn fat and build functional muscle with it, but most importantly, it can be also be used for this kettlebell workout for building strength.

 It might seem like an intimidating piece of fitness equipment to the uninitiated, but when used properly, the kettlebell has the ability to raise the pulse, torch fat and build strong muscle, without necessarily adding the unwanted bulk associated with simply lifting heavy weights.

 • Get big arms FAST with this 3-move kettlebell arm workout that also improves grip strength

 "Think of this workout as total body movement medicine!" exclaims Alastair Crew, Master Trainer at David Lloyd Clubs and the man to turn to for kettlebell advice.
 "This workout will dose your body with a plethora of movement patterns, allow for a varied range of motion and work on functional core conditioning," he adds.